Physician Assistant Studies Department

 Central Application Service for Physician Assistants (CASPA)

 Students will apply to the program via a centralized application system operated by the Central Application Service for Physician Assistants (CASPA).
-Applications will be accepted through CASPA beginning in April and will close on January 15, 2020, for the fifth cohort starting in May 2020.
+Applications will be accepted through CASPA beginning in April and will close on January 15, 2021, for the sixth cohort starting in June 2021.

 Minimum of 500 clinical hours of direct, hands-on patient care